Don Norton

-Donald Farris Norton (March 3, 1938 – June 23, 1997) was an American professional football end in the American Football League (AFL).
-He played college football at the University of Iowa and was drafted by the newly formed AFL in 1960, playing seven seasons for the Los Angeles/San Diego Chargers (1960-1966), making the AFL All-Star team in 1961 and 1962.
+Donald Farris Norton (March 3, 1938 – June 23, 1997) was an American professional football player who was an end in the American Football League (AFL).
+He played college football for the Iowa Hawkeyes and was selected by the newly formed AFL in 1960, playing seven seasons for the Los Angeles/San Diego Chargers (1960-1966), making the AFL All-Star team in 1961 and 1962.
 After retiring, Norton began to experience health problems from steroid use, which was widespread in the teams he played on.
 He suffered a heart attack at the age of 59 and died in 1997 after undergoing open heart surgery.